top of page

 Applicability in Ugandan Legal System: The ruling in Lwanga v Mubiru establishes a precedent regarding the protection of registered proprietors under Section 136 of the RTA, safeguarding against notice of trust except in cases of fraud.
 It offers guidance for addressing similar issues in lower courts, thereby fostering the development and consistency of Ugandan jurisprudence.
 Conclusion: In conclusion, the judgment in Lwanga v Mubiru reaffirms the doctrine of bonafide purchaser for value without notice, emphasizing the necessity for prior consultation and adherence to legal procedures in land transactions.
 It contributes to the clarity and coherence of land law in Uganda, promoting fairness and equity in property dealings.

-Prepared By: Ssanyu Carlo Wagonza LLB3, Nkumba University
+By: Ssanyu Carlo Wagonza LLB3, Nkumba University Find the full case below

 Comments